Photos: Yecid Calderon Rodelo / Flyer: Rick Lee

 Call for Proposals: IRW Interdisciplinary Working Groups

-- A description of the Working Group’s project and goals
+- A 1-page description of the Working Group’s project and goals

-- A tentative schedule for the Working Group’s activities, including a plan for the group’s public education component
+- A tentative schedule for the Working Group’s activities and budget

 - The current CVs of the individuals who will lead the group